 Fashion as the New Human Representation ✦

-Ladies and gentlemen, thinkers and dreamers, creators and doers—today, I want to take you on a journey through history, a journey not of kings or empires, not of wars or conquests, but of two humble arts that, more than anything else, have shaped the destiny of humanity: sculpture and drawing.
+Today, I want to take you on a journey.
+This is a rough history, a journey not of kings or empires, nor of wars or conquests, but rather of two humble arts that have shaped the destiny of humanity more than anything else: sculpture and drawing. ficance of these two arts?
+Sculpture and drawing are more than just arts.

 Part I – The Dawn of Representation